SSXModding/SSX-ElfLdr/README.md

 You need PS2SDK installed (the PS2DEV/open source one, not the Sony one).

-Change the HostFS path in src/main.cpp to fit your configuration, if required, then run `make`.

 To build the SSX3 version of the loader, run `make SSX3=1`.

 To build the version with experimental patches run `make EXPERIMENTAL=1`